daormar/debasher/doc/design_doc_resident.md

 - **`DATA`**: the business traffic.
 It is the only type that reaches `process_data` and the only one that is replayed.
 - **`BARRIER`, marker** (marcador): the envelope that carries a round's `epoch` and its `halt` flag.
 Each node forwards it on its output ports, along the same channels as `DATA`, and never to the `Supervisor`.
 - **`INTERACT`**: a control command, with `command` and `args` (`start_snapshot`, `shutdown`, `heartbeat`, `checkpoint_saved`, and any that are added later: the catalog is open).
 It travels on its own channels, not on business channels.
 - **`CLOSE`**: the last envelope of a writer that has finished for good: it will never write again.
 It means "finished for good", not "finished successfully": a process that exits with an error sends none and counts as crashed.
 A halt is not a finish for good, since the node is resumed later, so an ordered halt sends none (decided and done on 2026-09-20, see point 3).
-The reader hands it to the brain thread in order and then keeps reading, but drops everything that follows it (decided and done on 2026-09-20; the `Supervisor`'s readers deliver it, since a node that closed its channel may be relaunched and must be heard). `closed_ports` will be the checkpoint field that lists the input ports that had received one.
+The reader hands it to the brain thread in order and then keeps reading, but drops everything that follows it (decided and done on 2026-09-20; the `Supervisor`'s readers deliver it, since a node that closed its channel may be relaunched and must be heard). `closed_ports` is the checkpoint field that lists the input ports whose `CLOSE` the brain thread had processed when the round captured the node state.
 - **`HELLO`, resync line** (línea de resincronización): the first thing every incarnation of a writer sends, in one write together with a leading newline.
 The newline ends any fragment that the previous incarnation left when it was killed in the middle of a message, and the `HELLO` tells the reader that such a fragment can be dropped.
 It also tells the reader that its peer (re)connected.
 - **ghost connection** (conexión fantasma): each endpoint of a channel holds both ends of the FIFO, the real one and a ghost of the opposite direction.
 The reader never sees EOF and the writer never gets `EPIPE`; a dead peer is only backpressure, and a channel outlives the crash of either process.
 It relies on Linux behavior.